GujaLomsadze/ArchFlow/README.md

 ---

-#### Goal of this project basically here is to prove that mathematical analysis of an architecture is important (?!), rather then relying on a Solutions Architect's or someone's 6'th sense
+#### This project aims to develop a distributed and/or scalable solution (software/platform) which helps Data Architects and SAs to optimize their Architecture.
 ---

 ### List of Current Features
 - Simulation of Markovian random walk through a graph
 - Scalability Analysis
 - Identifying scalability needs
-- Predicting Bottlenecks (Kind of)
+- Predicting Bottlenecks (Visually)
 - Predicting System Failures
 - Visual Analytics Dashboard for data flow